A thumbnail image for How to Clean a Hot Tub Filter.

 Can I use vinegar to clean my hot tub filter?

-Vinegar is a safe and effective option for cleaning your hot tub filter, especially for removing mineral buildup.
+Vinegar is a safe and effective option for cleaning, especially for removing mineral buildup.
 However, keep in mind:

 • Vinegar might not be strong enough for heavily soiled filters.